 Pahtavaara was discovered by the Geological Survey of Finland in 1986 when high gold grade and visible gold were found in outcrop.
 Prior to the discovery, gold anomalies in till and an extensive “skarn” zone in the bedrock had been detected during regional exploration.

-Rupert has completed a new geological study which shows the Pahtavaara Project to lie in a domain hosting the confluence of regional scale faults that likely link to crustal scale fracture meshes.
+Following acquisition of the Pahtavaara Project in 2016, Rupert undertook a comprehensive review of historical data resulting in a new geological model showing the Pahtavaara Project to lie in a domain hosting the confluence of regional scale faults that likely link to crustal scale fracture meshes.
 Several orders of faulting are represented, which are necessary for crustal scale fluid flow and focussing that can result in deposit formation.

 Page last updated on: